fizux/TheAscentBackupSavegame/README.md

 # TheAscentBackupSavegame
-periodic backup saved game files because they get corrupted frequently
+periodically backup Windows saved game files because they get corrupted frequently

 I had to restart from scratch a couple of times due to corrupted save game files, so I figured a backup would be helpful.